Learn About Autism from the Experts – Autistic People:

 The Thinking Person’s Guide to Autism: http://www.thinkingautismguide.com/

 The Autistic Self Advocacy Network is a 501(c)(3) nonprofit organization run by and for Autistic people.
 ASAN was created to serve as a national grassroots disability rights organization for the Autistic community, and does so by advocating for systems change and ensuring that the voices of Autistic people are heard in policy debates and the halls of power while working to educate communities and improve public perceptions of autism.
 ASAN’s members and supporters include Autistic adults and youth, cross-disability advocates, and non-autistic family members, professionals, educators and friends.
+Be sure to see their published resources for college students!

 Parents Place is for participants in the Parent 2 Parent program at The Arc of King County.
 The purpose of the group is to provide support and information to parents of children with disabilities or child health care concerns.